nrstott/bogart/README.md

 Visit the application in a web browser at [http://localhost:8080/](http://localhost:8080)

-### Jade

-If you would like to use Jade instead of Mustache, please `npm install bogart-jade`.
-Then in your application add `require('bogart-jade')` and the Jade ViewEngine will be available via `bogart.viewEngine('jade')`.
-See [the github repository](https://github.com/nrstott/bogart-jade) for more information.

 ## Middleware
 Bogart comes with a variety of JSGI middleware appliances.
 The `batteries` appliance includes a recommended JSGI application chain for normal usage.